 and behold!
-There did not die from among the cattle of the Children of Israel even one (ad echad)

-Pharaoh's heart hardened and he did not send forth the nation.
+There did not die from among the cattle of the Children of Israel even one (ad echad) Pharaoh's heart hardened and he did not send forth the nation.

 The psychological difficulty in the passage is evident.
-Pharaoh sends to verify G-d's prediction that no davar belonging to a Jew would die.
-The report he receives confirms the miracle; lo meit ad echad.
+Pharaoh sends to see whether G-d's prediction that not even one Jewish head of cattle would die.
+The report he receives confirms the miracles.
 Yet he does not free the Jews!
 Literarily, the best reading would have Pharaoh reaffirming his defiance because of the report.
 But can that make any psychological sense?

 The passage has three descriptions of what happened to the Jewish cattle.
 G-d predicts to Mosheh that no davar from among them will die; the narrator confirms that not one (echad) among them died; and then Pharaoh receives a report confirming that not even up to one (ad echad) among them died.
-It seems plausible to suggest that the differences among these reports are significant.

-I have not however found any explanations of the difference between davar and echad (other than suggesting that davar is a play on the potential cause of death, the murrain/dever).
-But the commentators offer a plethora of explanations for the difference between echad and ad echad.
-Most of these assume that echad expresses the Divine perspective while ad echad expresses Pharaoh's.
+It seems plausible to suggest that the differences between these reports are significant.
+And while I have not found any explanations of the difference between davar and echad(other than suggesting that davar is a play on the potential cause of death, the murrain/dever), the commentaries have a plethora of explanations for the difference between echadand ad echad, most of which assume that echadis the Divine perspective while ad echad is Pharaoh's.

-Let's start with Shemot Rabbah 11:4.

-"What is the meaning of 'ad echad'?

-Even a head of cattle belonging half to a nonJew and half to a Jew did not die".
+Let's start with Shmot Rabbah 11:4.
+"What is the meaning of 'ad echad?'
+Even a head of cattle belonging half to a non-Jew and half to a Jew did not die."

-The semantic claim of this midrash is that ad echad means "even less than one", with ad perhaps translated as "approaching".
-The sociological framework is fascinating.
+The semantic claim of this midrash is that ad echad means "even less than one," with ad perhaps translated as "approaching."
+A key difficulty with this midrash is that Shemot 14:28 states that the waters of the Reed Sea covered over the charging Egyptian troops such that ad echad of them was not left, and it seems implausible to suggest that the phrase was intended to emphasize that even ambivalent Egyptians died.
+(The same difficulty applies to Judges 4:16, where Sisera's army has not ad echad left, and 2 Samuel 17:22, where David's entire entourage escapes across a river.)
+Nonetheless, the sociological assumption of the midrash is fascinating.
 Jews and Egyptians owned cattle together, as formal partners!

-A semantic difficulty is that Shemot 14:28 states that the waters of the Reed Sea covered over the charging Egyptian troops until ad echad of them was not left; does this mean that even half-Egyptians died?
-If yes - patrilineals, matrilineals, or both?

-(The same difficulty applies to Judges 4:16, where Sisera's army has not ad echad left, and 2 Samuel 17:22, where David's entire entourage escapes across a river.)

-Netziv points out that this midrash can explain the continuity of the murrain demonstration.
-Pharaoh sought a way to avoid facing the implication of the plague's differentiation between Jewish and Egyptian cattle.
-What if jointly owned cattle survived?
+Netziv points out that this midrash can be used to explain the continuity of the verse.
+Pharaoh was looking for a way to avoid facing the implications of the plague.
+What if there were cattle of ambiguous identity that survived?
 Pharaoh could regard them as Egyptian, and thus as evidence that the plague had not gone as Mosheh predicted.

-However, Netziv does not agree that ad exhad includes animals owned by partners.
-Perhaps the existence of such a partnership would not match his conception of a master-slave society, or perhaps he thought that Pharaoh would understand that Mosheh's prediction would come down on the side of such animals surviving.
-Netziv suggests instead that ad exhad included animals that were owned by Egyptians but rented by Jews for their milk or shearings.
+However, Netziv does not agree that ad echad includes animals owned by partners.
+Perhaps the existence of such a partnership did not match his conception of a master-slave society, or perhaps he thought that Pharaoh would understand that Mosheh's prediction would come down on the side of such animals' surviving.
+Netziv therefore suggests that ad echad includes animals that were owned by Egyptians but rented by Jews for their milk or shearings.

-Ibn Ezra notes that a midrash to Shemot 14:28 takes ad echad in the opposite direction, leaving open the possibility of one survivor - Pharaoh himself.
-Ibn Ezra rejects this out of hand because Tehillim 106:11 states that "not echad of them was left over", and Tehillim 136:15 states that G-d drowned "Pharaoh and his soldiers".
+Ibn Ezra notes that a midrash takes ad echad in the opposite direction in Shemot 14:28, saying that it leaves open the possibility of one survivor - Pharaoh himself.
+Ibn Ezra rejects this out of hand because Tehillim 106:11 states that "not echad of them was left over," and Tehillim 136:15 states that G-d drowned "Pharaoh and his soldiers."